 Computed 2026-07-03 from NOAA station 9447130 predictions.

-Port Townsend (NOAA station 9444900) runs the same script 53 to 56 minutes earlier: its deepest daylight low is −3.48 ft on Tuesday, July 14, at 10:25 AM, with −3.48 ft on the 13th, −3.10 ft on the 15th, and −3.10 ft on Sunday the 12th.
+Port Townsend (NOAA station 9444900) ran the same script 53 to 56 minutes earlier: its deepest daylight low of the year was −3.48 ft on Tuesday, July 14, at 10:25 AM, with −3.48 ft on the 13th, −3.10 ft on the 15th, and −3.10 ft on Sunday the 12th.

 Notice the drift in the table.
-Seattle's low steps from 9:40 AM on July 12 to 10:31, 11:20, 12:08, then 12:55 by July 16 — about 47 to 51 minutes later each day.
+Seattle's low stepped from 9:40 AM on July 12 to 10:31, 11:20, 12:08, then 12:55 by July 16 — about 47 to 51 minutes later each day.
+The August run above drifts the same way, its low arriving roughly 45 minutes to an hour later each day.
 That drift is the villain of the next section.

 Count the weekday column above: two Mondays, two Tuesdays, two Wednesdays, one Thursday, one Sunday.
 That's 1 weekend day out of 8, or 12.5%.
 Run the same count on Port Townsend's four deepest daylight lows (July 14, 13, 15, 12) and you get the same lone Sunday: 1 of 4.